Two new projects

 Referer is suggested to be sent for intra-site links.
 Since I’m running on HTTPS, this is necessary to appease Django’s CSRF system, which does require and make use of

-Referer for HTTP requests.
+Referer for HTTPS requests.
 I know there are people who dislike this, but it’s the least-bad workaround we’ve found for mitigating a couple potential edge cases involving subdomains or crafty man-in-the-middle attacks.

 Fun fact: I actually temporarily broke my contact form, and my ability to submit new blog posts, at first by setting the header to